LISTEN TO MY LATEST PODCAST EPISODE

 Marketing and Collaterals

 Beyond apparel production and educational use, flat sketches are also used to promote or explain the product itself, such as in collaterals like hang tags or clothing labels.
-The drawings act as a visual representation of the design, offering customers a clear idea of what they are purchasing along with other nifty functions.
+The drawings act as a visual representation of the design, offering customers a clear idea of what they are purchasing.
+Look closer at any technical outerwear hang tags you see in stores and I almost guarantee you’ll start to see tech sketches on them!

 How to Create Technical Flat Sketches in Adobe Illustrator